Uncover Your Curiosity

 In essence, an interview is a chance for you and an employer to get to know each other on a professional level.
 In other words, while they ask you questions that may seem like a test, they are trying to visualize you in their workspace and around their colleagues.
 This is why it is important to research beforehand; if you understand their organization, you can better explain to them why you are a beneficial candidate.

-Once you have implemented research in the organization and determined what experiences and skills you hope to expand on, practice!
+Once you have researched the organization and determined what experiences and skills you hope to expand on, practice!
 The day of your interview should not be the first time you verbalize your experiences.
 Make sure to practice so that your knowledge and capabilities are communicated as clearly as possible.
 When you do this, also reiterate relevant skills so that the interviewer is reminded of all of your qualifications.
 The more you advocate for yourself, the easier it will be for them to picture you in their workplace.

 Learn More